NOTE: Application date opens each year in late-October

 - Admission deferrals are not applicable.
-Applicants who decline the offer of admission by our programs are required to re-apply for admission for future academic years
+Applicants who decline an offer of admission by our programs are required to re-apply for admission for the following or future academic years

 - Applicants will be assessed on the basis of academic achievement and/or demonstrated capacity or potential for advanced work in an applied area.
 The statement of interest and submitted scholarly written work provide a basis for evaluating that potential.

 - To ensure a fair and objective review process, the program will not comment on the deliberation of the Admissions Committee and is unable to provide written or oral evaluations to applicants after the decisions are made.
 No provisions exist for reconsideration of admissions after decisions are announced to the applicants.

 Guidelines to apply to our Critical Disability Studies MA program: